turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 * variables for colors, fonts, etc.
 * nesting, when/where appropriate
 * color functions for ensuring a cohesive color scheme
-* at least one mixin, function or extends
+* at least one mixin or extends

 ### Fetch